-- Heat olive oil in deep skillet and saute onion and garlic in hot oil till translucent.
+- Heat olive oil in deep skillet and saute onion and celery in hot oil till tender, about 5 minutes.

-- Stir in broth, cranberries, parsley, sage, and white pepper.
+- Stir in toasted quinoa, toasted almonds, broth, cranberries, parsley, sage, and white pepper.

 - Bring to a boil.

 - Cover and reduce heat to low.
-Simmer for 20 minutes, or until quinoa is tender.
+Simmer for 20 to 25 minutes, or until quinoa is tender.